 In 2013, Alya moved to the United States where since, alongside her husband, retired spine surgeon and philanthropist Gary K. Michelson [michelsonmedical.org], she helps manage his charitable organizations such as the Found Animals Foundation and the Michelson 20MM Foundation.

-Through her participation in the Found Animals Gala for the past five years and the USC Michelson for Convergent Bioscience inauguration on November 1st, 2017, Alya has become an integral part of the Michelson Philanthropy effort.
+Through her participation in the annual Found Animals Gala and the USC Michelson for Convergent Bioscience inauguration, Alya has become an integral part of the Michelson Philanthropy effort.
 In May 2022, she and Dr. Michelson received the Inner City Law Center’s Humanitarian Award for their philanthropic impact.

 Having demonstrated a proclivity for music since early childhood, Alya is a gifted musician, singer and songwriter, having studied at the Oryol [en.wikipedia.org] Musical School.
 She practices her love of music and the arts through an experimental music project.
 In addition, Alya is an accomplished artist in oil painting, a gourmet chef, a ballet dancer, a skilled snow skier and a slalom water skier.